Chances of Getting Pregnant by Age

 While ovarian reserve is not a measure of egg quality in and of itself, it does have some correlations to egg quality and odds of pregnancy.

 The most common way Ovarian Reserve is assessed is through the Anti-Müllerian Hormone (AMH) test.
-AMH is a protein based hormone produced by specialized cells within the ovarian follicle (where the egg develop).
+AMH is a protein-based hormone produced by specialized cells within the ovarian follicle (where the egg develops).
 AMH levels in the blood can be used to help estimate the number of follicles inside the ovaries, a woman’s egg count, and predict their ovarian response to stimulation medications.
-Each month, a large number of eggs is lost, so as a woman ages they have less eggs in store to pull from.
+Each month, a large number of eggs is lost, so as a woman ages, they have fewer eggs in store to pull from.
 With less eggs to pull from, fewer eggs begin to develop each month which results in lower AMH levels over time .

-Higher level of AMHs indicate that more follicles/eggs have begun to develop that month and a likely greater ability to develop multiple high quality eggs if during an egg freezing, injectable IUI, or IVF treatment cycle.
+Higher level of AMHs indicates that more follicles/eggs have begun to develop that month and a likely greater ability to develop multiple high-quality eggs if during an egg freezing, injectable IUI, or IVF treatment cycle.